poutnikl/Brouter-profiles/README.md

-#### My end user Trekking/Hiking/car profiles for Android Brouter routing application.
+#### My end user BRouter profiles for bicycles/hiking and cars profiles

 * Download the ZIP archive below, unpack it and transfer profiles of the interest to your Profiles2 subfolder of BRouter application.